Inklingo

 nounB1general

-Use this term for general supplies, especially when referring to necessities like food, medicine, or equipment during an emergency.
+Use this for general supplies, especially essential items like food, medicine, or equipment, particularly in situations of need or emergency.

 A simple wooden storage crate is shown, filled to the brim with various essential resources like food cans, rope, and medical supplies.